jvandertil/blog/content/posts/2020-04-02_SqlServerIntegrationTesting.md

 ```

 From the test's `InitializeAsync` method you should call the `ResetDatabaseAsync` method on the fixture.
-Now you are ready to write your own integration tests.
+This should give you a good starting point for writing your integration tests.

+{{< notice >}}
+Cleaning the database before/after each test might be a bit to rigorous for your tests.
+Adjust to your situation.
+{{< /notice >}}

 ## Copy and paste example code